 John Horrocks is probably the most important person in the history of Preston's cotton industry.
 He set up the Horrockses company, which made cotton goods in Preston that were sold all over the world for over 150 years.

 John Horrocks was born in Edgeworth, son of a Quaker, near Bolton in Lancashire in 1768.
-He was the youngest of two sons in a family of 16 children.
+He was the youngest of two sons in a family of 5 surviving children, 16 children in total.
 His father John Horrocks owned a millstone quarry.

 In 1791 John moved to Preston starting off carding cotton and weaving muslin in a building in Turks Head Court.
 Later, he built the Yellow Factory then a number of other mills followed built with the help of Richard Newsham and John Greaves.